aibeginner-ships/AppScan/replit.md

-# AppScan v3.1.3 - App Review Summarizer with Clarity-Focused Insights
+# AppScan v3.2 - App Review Summarizer with Modern SaaS Design

 ## Overview

 AppScan is a web application designed to analyze user reviews from Google Play Store and Apple App Store.
-It provides instant, AI-powered insights, including sentiment percentages, monthly trends, categorized feedback, rating analysis, and a list of top negative reviews. **Version 3.1.3** refines the insights experience with rule-based scoring, conditional quote display, and simplified UI for maximum clarity and professionalism.
+It provides instant, AI-powered insights, including sentiment percentages, monthly trends, categorized feedback, rating analysis, and a list of top negative reviews. **Version 3.2** introduces a modern, professional SaaS design refresh with Lucide icons, improved spacing, neutral color palette, and polished visual hierarchy inspired by Linear and Notion.
 The project aims to give users clear understanding of what customers appreciate and dislike about their applications.

 ## User Preferences